ValveSoftware/Dota-2/README.md

 # Dota-2-Reborn
-Tracker for issues specific to Linux and Mac in the Reborn client
+Tracker for issues specific to Linux and Mac in the Reborn client.
+If you have a general issue or non-system-specific feature request please go to dev.dota2.com

 Notes: